tnyandoro/COVID-19-TRACKING-PROJECT/README.md

 ## Our Project

-This project is found on the following Repo [Fantastic Restaurant](https://github.com/tnyandoro/JavaScript-Capstone/)
+This project is found on the following Repo [COVID-19-TRACKING-PROJECT](https://github.com/tnyandoro/COVID-19-TRACKING-PROJECT/)

 ## Live Demo